jiahujiahu/PitchPerfect/README.md

 # PitchPerfect

-build an app called Pitch Perfect, which lets you record your voice and play it back with changes to pitch.
+an app called Pitch Perfect, which lets you record your voice and play it back with changes to pitch.